amyheather/programming_notes/_sources/intro.md

 # Amy - Programming notes

-Notes related to git and python.
+Notes related to git, python and R.